conquermedieval/conquermedieval.github.io-ultimo/_posts/2017-08-06-Budgie-desktop.md

 author: Nilsonlinux
 ---

+* content
+{:toc}

-The Budgie Desktop a modern desktop designed to keep out the way of the user.
+## The Budgie Desktop a modern desktop designed to keep out the way of the user.
 It features heavy integration with the GNOME stack in order for an enhanced experience.